|

 children's most natural learning style.
 By asking ourselves difficult

-children's discovery of their world.
-During close, informed, and continuing
+hinders children's discovery of their world.
+During close, informed,

-observations of spontaneous play, adults can learn about each child's
+and continuing observations of spontaneous play, adults can learn

-with stories, this workshop helps all adults understand the significance
+and stage managers.
+Filled with stories, this workshop helps all adults

 1.5 - 2 hours (return to topic menu)